 More thoughts on capsule wardrobes in this post:

-No. 6: Analyze Your Shopping Mistakes
+6. Analyze Your Shopping Mistakes

 When decluttering your closet, make sure you don’t just throw out the stuff you no longer love.
 Take the opportunity to learn from your shopping mistakes.
 Ask yourself why you don’t wear a specific item.
 Is it the fit, the fabric, the color, or the style?
 Be honest with yourself.
 It will help you refine your personal style and avoid future shopping mistakes.

 Moreover, style, in my opinion, is never set in stone.
 It needs to be continually updated and refined.
 Thus, experiment with a couple of new pieces and see if they turn out as expected.
 If not, find out why and learn from it.
-Asking the right questions can help you with this often challenging task:

-No. 7: Enjoy the Journey
+7. Enjoy the Journey

 Even if you’re very unhappy with what you currently own, don’t try to start over with your wardrobe from scratch.
 I made that mistake, and it was an expensive one.
 It’s almost impossible to create a perfect wardrobe in one go.
 Allow it to grow and evolve over time.
 So, take it slow and enjoy the journey as much as the destination.

-No. 8: Refine Your Wishlist and Shop Smart
+8. Refine Your Wishlist and Shop Smart

 It’s good advice to research thoroughly on every item you want to buy.
 That way, you ensure it fits in with your current (and planned) wardrobe and that you won’t get tired of that piece of clothing just after a couple of wears.